sroberts/sroberts.github.io/_posts/2016-01-19-travel-opsec.md

 ![IT GOOOOOOLD!!!!](/public/3mfilter.jpg)

 Pretty huh?
 That said I'm still mixed on them.
-While it does a great job of keeping your words from the peorson sitting next to you it also draws attention.
+While it does a great job of keeping your words from the person sitting next to you it also draws attention.
 People wonder what you're trying to hide.
 Avoiding the gold side helps.

 #### <i class="fa fa-angle-double-right"></i> USB "Condom"
-Charging USB devices off of random USB charging stations or someone elses laptop is convenient but runs the risk of exposing you to [USB transmited malware](http://www.symantec.com/security_response/writeup.jsp?docid=2010-071400-3123-99).
+Charging USB devices off of random USB charging stations or someone elses laptop is convenient but runs the risk of exposing you to [USB transmited malware](http://www.symantec.com/security_response/writeup.jsp?docid=2010-071400-3123-99) or accidental syncing.

 ![USB Condom](http://cdn.shopify.com/s/files/1/0616/6813/products/IMG_1204_grande.JPG?v=1432758676)